HiroYokoyama/SEM-image-processor/README.md

 ## License

-This project is open-source under the APACHE 2.0 License.
+This project is open-source under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details.